LiliumOS/Lilium-Old/docs/Signals.md

 This macro is defined to a value of type `long` that is not negative, and may be passed to `SetSignalFlags` (potentially `|` `SIG_FLG_ACTION`) or `ClearSignalFlags`, to set or clear the signal interrupt flag.

-### SignalThread
+### SignalThread / SignalProcess

 `result SignalThread(ThreadHandle* hdl,int sig);`
+`result SignalProcess(ProcessHandle* hdl,int sig);`

-Sends an asynchronous signal to the thread designated by `hdl`, or the calling thread if `hdl` is `NULL`.
+For `SignalThread`, sends an asynchronous signal to the thread designated by `hdl`, or the calling thread if `hdl` is `NULL`.
 (If the signal is sent to the current thread, it is recived as a synchronous signal instead, unless executed from the handler of the same signal).
+For `SignalProcess`, sends an asynchronous signal to the signal handling thread of the process designated by `hdl`, or the current process if `hdl` is `NULL`.

 This system call is *memory coherent*.
 An Atomic access `A` on a thread of execution that calls `SignalThread` that is *sequenced-before* the call *strongly happens-before* that call.

-Returns INVALID_HANDLE if `th` is neither NULL nor a valid thread handle.
+Returns INVALID_HANDLE if `hdl` is neither NULL nor a valid thread handle (or process handle).
 Returns INVALID_ARGUMENT if `sig` is not a signal number defined above, or a real-time signal.
-Returns PERMISSION if the current thread does not have `SendSignal` permission to `th`.
+Returns PERMISSION if the current thread does not have `SendSignal` permission to `hdl`.

 ### signal